 1 The Committee of Sponsoring Organizations of the Treadway Commission (COSO) is an initiative of five organizations that provide frameworks and guidance on enterprise risk management, internal control and fraud deterrence.
 The organizations include: America Accounting Association, American Institute of Certified Public Accountants, Financial Executives International, The Association of Accountants and Financial Professionals in Business, and The Institute of Internal Auditors. (source: www.coso.org)

 2 COSO, Internal Control - Integrated Framework - Executive Summary (May 2013), 4.

-We will consult with the Commission and executive management to adjust the plan as needed based on priorities, management requests, workloads, changes in operations, and availability of audit resources.
-Through approval of this proposal, the Commission authorizes the Chairman to approve any amendments to the audit plan that become necessary.
+availability of audit resources.
+Through approval of the Chairman to approve any amendments to the f this proposal, the Commission authorizes audit plan that become necessary.